 In some cases, this can be difficult due to a large number of years between the Christian’s baptism and reception into the Catholic Church.
 In such cases, the candidate should confess the mortal sins he can remember by kind and, to the extent possible, indicate how often such sins were committed.
 As always with the sacrament of reconciliation, the absolution covers any mortal sins that could not be remembered, so long as the recipient intended to repent of all mortal sins.

-Christians coming into the Church should receive the sacrament of reconciliation before their reception into the Church (there is no established point for when they should do this) to ensure that they are in a state of grace when they are received and confirmed.
-Their formation in the faith should stress that frequent confession is part of Catholic life: "The celebration of the sacrament of reconciliation with candidates for reception into full communion is to be carried out at a time prior to and distinct from the celebration of the rite of reception.
-As part of the formation of such candidates, they should be encouraged in the frequent celebration of this sacrament" (NSC 36).
+Christians coming into the Church should receive the sacrament of reconciliation before their reception into the Church to ensure that they are in a state of grace when they are received and confirmed.
+“The celebration of the sacrament of reconciliation with candidates for reception into full communion is to be carried out at a time prior to and distinct from the celebration of the rite of reception.
+As part of the formation of such candidates, they should be encouraged in the frequent celebration of this sacrament” (NSC 36).

 The Christian fully enters the Church by profession of faith and formal reception.
 For the profession of faith, the candidate says, “I believe and profess all that the holy Catholic Church believes, teaches, and proclaims to be revealed by God.”